auth0/docs/articles/quickstart/webapp/nodejs-ea/01-login.md

 Once a user is logged in it is attached to the `request` via the `req.openid` object.
 You can access the full user object via `req.openid.user`

 ### Logout
-To log a user out send a `GET` request to the `/logout` route registered by the `express-oidc-connect.auth` middleware.
+To log a user out, redirect them to the `/logout` route registered by the `express-oidc-connect.auth` middleware.

 ::: note
 If you are testing your application locally, you can logout by visiting `http://localhost:3000/logout`